-Additionally, the applicant organization must register with the Federal Government's Central Contractor Registry (CCR) to do electronic business with the Federal Government.
-Information about registering with the CCR is available at the following Internet address: http://www.hrsa.gov/grants/ccr.htm.
+Additionally, the applicant organization will be required to register with the Federal Government's Central Contractor Registry (CCR) in order to do electronic business with the Federal Government.
+Information about registering with the CCR can be found at http://www.hrsa.gov/grants/ccr.htm.

-Finally, the applicant that apply electronically through Grants.gov must register with the Credential Provider for Grants.gov.
-Information about this requirement is available at.the following Internet address: http://www.grants.gov/CredentialProvider.
+Finally, applicants applying electronically through Grants.gov are required to register with the Credential Provider for Grants.gov.
+Information about this requirement is available at http://www.grants.gov/CredentialProvider.

-The applicant that are applying electronically through the HHS/OPHS E-Grants System must register with the provider.
-Information about this requirement is available at the following Internet address: https://egrants.osophs.dhhs.gov.
+Applicants applying electronically throughthe OPHS E-Grants System are required to register with the provider.
+Information about this requirement is available at. https://egrants.osophs.dhhs.gov.

 ii.
 Table of Contents